Four-Ninez/Four-Nines-AngelScript-Workshop/README.md

 # ffs
-some shitty attemptions to code or similiar stuff
+some shitty attemptions to code or similar stuff